quartictech/platform/docs/src/code_repo.md

 We strongly recommend you develop locally within a virtualenv.
 You should also be using Python3.

-You can install Quartic bindings and QLI by running `pip install quartic`, though this isn't necessary if you don't want locally available Quartic tools.
+You should (but don't have to) install Quartic bindings and QLI by running `pip install quartic`.
+This will provide a more pleasant local development experience and speed up validating your pipeline.
+Linting/IDE configuration is also easier in this case.

 You're repository should be structured as follows (as far as Quartic related code):